Skip to content

 Never do these: Allow drainage bag above bladder level, tug on catheter tubing, contaminate sterile areas, skip gender-specific requirements for your provider, reuse contaminated washcloth sections, or miss critical safety steps.

-Success Strategy: “Verbalize everything you do on the next test.
+Students consistently report that talking through their actions helps manage anxiety.
+One community member shared: “Verbalize everything you do on the next test.
 Like narrate what you’re doing the whole time… that advice saved my butt on catheter care.”

 Professional Boundary Management